It was a long and rainy night. I plunged into a melancholy mood, in a desperate need for novelty, arcane knowledge, and literary inspiration.

 Is it possible to make Audible read your Kindle books?

-Actually, it’s the other way around.
+It’s the other way around.
 First, you can download an e-book on Kindle and then add an audio companion to it.
 Then you can switch between reading and listening on your Kindle app or tablet.
 Here’s more info on how to do it.

 Are any of the Audible books completely free?